- Our Community

-The Apex Town Council adopted Vision Zero Apex in July 2020 as a comprehensive and holistic approach to achieving the goal of zero fatalities on Apex roadways.
+In August 2022, Apex Town Council adopted the Vision Zero Action Plan, a comprehensive and holistic approach to achieving the goal of zero fatalities on Apex roadways by 2035.

-As part of its Vision Zero plan, the Town of Apex will use a "Five E Approach" to eliminate fatalities and serious injuries on our streets:
+As part of its Vision Zero Action Plan, the Town of Apex will use a "Five E Approach" to eliminate fatalities and serious injuries on our streets:

 Have you noticed an area in town that presents a safety concern for pedestrians, bicyclists, or vehicles?
 We rely on members of our community to report your concerns that can bring us closer to Vision Zero.